Archive Service

 Description

-The unique identifier for the job, in the format <server>:<orderid>.
+Defines the unique identifier for the job in the following format:

 You can obtain the jobId from the response to the archive search::get command.

-The number of most recent job runs for which to retrieve the output.
+Determines the number of the most recent job runs to retrieve their output.

 REST API Syntax